airalab/robonomics-wiki/docs/en/raspberry-setup.md

 For all methods from ["Overview"](./home-assistant-begin.md), the first thing you need to do is set up a Raspberry Pi.

 ## Preinstalled image
-The easiest way is use our prepared image.
+The easiest way to setup you Raspberry is to use our prepared image.
 You can download it [here.](https://disk.yandex.ru/d/R4vYp9Jhn2O25A) Then read "Configuration RPi" and install image.

 <robo-wiki-note type="note">Password is "ubuntu".
-User and password for mosquito broker is - user/pass
+User and password for mosquitto broker is - user/pass
 </robo-wiki-note>

-If you want to change MQTT user and password use next command:
+If you want to change MQTT user and password use the next command:

 ```shell
 sudo mosquitto_passwd -c /etc/mosquitto/passwd <username>